Cholangiocarcinoma

 - Congenital bile duct problems, including cysts or irregular bile ducts from birth

-- Contracting a parasite of the liver; this is more common in Southeast Asia and can come from consuming raw and under-cooked fish
+- Contracting a parasite of the liver, which is more common in Southeast Asia and can come from consuming raw and under-cooked fish

 - Having chronic liver disease